Lagos decontaminates public schools for partial resumption

 The Lagos State Government says it has intensified the periodic fumigation/decontamination of all public secondary schools, in preparation for the planned partial resumption of terminal class students.

-The Permanent Secretary, Office of Environmental Services, Mrs Aderonke Odeneye, said in a statement on Saturday that majority of the public secondary schools in the six educational districts had been reached.
+The Permanent Secretary, Office of Environmental Services, Mrs. Aderonke Odeneye, said in a statement on Saturday that the majority of the public secondary schools in the six educational districts had been reached.

-Also read: Ondo 2020: APC screening committee disqualifies Tinubu’s ally, Segun Abraham

 Odeneye said that the exercise was part of the resumption protocol/guidelines for the secondary schools in the state.